Wadud Khalil

-Abdul-Wadud Khalil Jumaa Al-Janabi (Arabic: ودود خليل) (born 1927) was an Iraqi football and basketball player.
-He competed in the men's basketball tournament at the 1948 Summer Olympics and was the captain of the first Iraq national football team.
+Abdul-Wadud Khalil Jumaa Al-Janabi (Arabic: ودود خليل; born 1927) was an Iraqi football and basketball player.
+He competed in the men's basketball tournament at the 1948 Summer Olympics, and was the captain of the first Iraq national football team.

 Biography

-Khalil was born in Baghdad and excelled at various sports from football, basketball, hockey and water polo.
+Khalil was born in Baghdad and excelled at football, basketball, hockey and water polo.
 He was even trained by Englishman George Raynor who selected the 17-year-old to play at right halfback against Lebanon in 1945 in Baghdad.

-Wadud went onto pursue a career in the army and graduated as a second lieutenant in 1950 from the prestigious Kuliya Al-Askariya (Military College).
+Wadud went on to pursue a career in the army and graduated as a second lieutenant in 1950 from the Kuliya Al-Askariya (military college).
 As a student he represented the College in table tennis, water polo, badminton and the track and field athletics and captained their football and basketball teams.

-In 1953 he left the army, reports stated he had been discharged because of a back injury, however the real reason could have been political.
+In 1953 he left the army, reportedly discharged because of a back injury, however the real reason could have been political.
 A month later the Iraqi captain left for Vienna to study.
 That same year the papers in Baghdad reported he had rejected an offer from Turkey’s Fenerbahçe SK.

 Little is known of his time in European football, apart from a brief account he gave about his spell at Austria Wien, in an interview with a Baghdad newspaper in 1980.
-Wadud stated, "In the year 1955, I began my journey to the West.
-I left beloved Baghdad and packed my bags for Vienna the Austrian capital.
+Wadud said, "In the year 1955, I began my journey to the West.
+I left beloved Baghdad and packed my bags for Vienna, the Austrian capital.
 I began my life in European football at the Austria Club.
 Suffice to say that I was the fifth grade among the team’s players.
 I played one season at the Austria Club at centre half and the club finished in third place in the league.
 As I was playing football for the Austria Club, I was on the Vienna amateur basketball team".

 There are no records of Wadud Khalil making an appearance for Austria Wien's first team but the Iraqi captain could have played for one of the club’s reserve teams.
-He was apparently studying in Vienna and the club paid for his food and lodgings and while in Austria he claimed he broke a goalkeeper’s wrist with a strike from a penalty.
+He was apparently studying in Vienna and the club paid for his food and lodgings and while in Austria he claimed he broke a goalkeeper’s wrist with a penalty strike.

 In 1948 Wadud captained the Iraqi Basketball side in their first match at the Olympics against the Philippines recording 11 points in ten minutes.
 He was Iraq’s top points scorer at the Games, with 50 of Iraq’s 141 points at the tournament.
 The 1948 Summer Games in London was the first and only time Iraq fielded a basketball team as they suffered five of the worst-ever defeats in Olympic history.